HalilCan/headless-chatgpt/README.md

 This endpoint closes the browser.

 * Response: Success message or an error message if there was a problem closing the browser.

+## GET /currentChatList
+This endpoint returns an array of the currently loaded chat names on the sidebar.

+* Response: Either returns the list/array of past chats, or returns an error message.

+## GET /currentGptList
+This endpoint returns an array of the currently loaded gpt names on the sidebar, in addition to "GPT-4" and "GPT-3.5" even though they are hidden behind more clicks normally.

+* Response: Either returns the list/array of recently used and available GPTs, or returns an error message.

 ## POST /type
 This endpoint types a string into the browser.